Disclaimer

 Imagine you are a data engineer managing a data platform that integrates with IT systems across 10 different countries, each handling approximately 2 million clients.

-Every day, your data lake ingests 20 million client records.
-If you store all these records, you will accumulate around 7.3 billion records per year (and Jeff Bezos will definitely love charging you for that 🤑!).
+Every day, your data lake ingests 20 million client records (2 x 10 countries).
+If you store all these records, you will accumulate around 7.3 billion records per year for one table ! (and Jeff Bezos will definitely love charging you for that 🤑).

 We can all agree that this is not the best approach.
 While retaining historical information is crucial for analytics, the key is to implement efficient historization techniques that minimize redundancy while ensuring data integrity and accessibility.